An Awesome Scotland Road Trip Part 2

 Glencoe

-Day 5…Day 5 was a bit of an Instagram vs reality check!
-We didn’t want to spend too much time driving every day so we set some time aside to head to Glencoe, with a shorter route for the day.
+Day 5 was a bit of an Instagram vs reality check!
+We didn’t want to spend too much time driving every day, so we set aside some time to head to Glencoe, taking a shorter route.
 We had Buachaille Etive Mòr, the Scottish Mountaineering Club’s Lagangarbh Hut and Kingshouse in our foresight.
-We’d spotted them all on the ‘Gram and the drive was only 35 miles or so from Oban, so why not visit?
+We’d spotted them all on the ‘Gram, and the drive was only 35 miles or so from Oban, so why not visit?

 Scotland road trip